|Elliott Sound Products||Valve Circuit Analysis|

 Most amplifiers (despite the dire warnings above) will never suffer from anything more than mild 'bias creep', let alone full-scale thermal runaway, but the likelihood is ever present.
 A change in operating conditions such as an unusually hot stage area or odd amp placement due to lack of space might just tip the balance and cause the problem to occur, and it's unlikely that anyone will ever figure out why the amp went into meltdown if they are unaware of the temperature sensitivity of Bakelite.

 Another area where heat is a problem is the negative bias supply.
 These are often fed from a high impedance source (as shown above in the power supply), so if the electrolytic capacitors get too hot, their leakage increases and negative bias voltage is reduced (becomes less negative).
 A low impedance bias supply is obviously preferable, because capacitor leakage becomes unimportant.
-With a low impedance supply there may be more hum on the bias supply if the load increases, but that gives the service tech a good clue as to the fault, and the amp won't blow up because of it.
+With a low impedance supply there may be more hum on the bias supply if the load increases due to a leaky capacitor, but that gives the service tech a good clue as to the fault.
+More importantly, the amp is unlikely to blow up because of it.